Good stress? How can stress be good?

 You were experiencing stress.

-If you like roller-coasters, here is an interesting video of the five most unusual roller-coasters in the world.
+If you like roller-coasters, here is an interesting video.
 Just for the record, I don't like roller-coasters:-(

 What about when you went to the movie theater to see that thriller?
 The young girl was in a house and thought she was by herself but you could see a man sneaking up behind her with a knife in his hand.